areevesman/mlb_history_web_app/README.md

 ### Step 2: Web scraping

 Two python scripts (in ipynb format) were created to scrape the data.
 They utilize the `bs4` (BeautifulSoup) module, which is explained in more detail and used for a similar purpose in this [youtube tutorial](https://www.youtube.com/watch?v=BCJ4afDX4L4).

+### Step 3: Defining funcions

+An R script is included that conatains some user-defined functions to optimize the actual shiny application code.

+### Step 4: Create the app

+According to https://shiny.rstudio.com/, "Shiny is an R package that makes it easy to build interactive web apps straight from R. You can host standalone apps on a webpage or embed them in R Markdown documents or build dashboards.
+You can also extend your Shiny apps with CSS themes, htmlwidgets, and JavaScript actions."

+A tutorial can be found [here](https://shiny.rstudio.com/tutorial/).

+An R script (app.R) is included in this repository.
+To run the app, simply run this script.